pedrohomero/backend-engineering-challenge/README.md

 #### Notes

 Before jumping right into implementation we advise you to think about the solution first.
-We will evaluate, not only if your solution works but also the following aspects:
+We will evaluate not only if your solution works but also the following aspects:

 + Simple and easy to read code.
 Remember that [simple is not easy](https://www.infoq.com/presentations/Simple-Made-Easy)
 + Include a README.md that briefly describes how to build and run your code
 + Be consistent in your code.

-Feel free to, in your solution, include some your considerations while doing this challenge.
+Feel free to include, in your solution, some of your considerations while doing this challenge.
 We want you to solve this challenge in the language you feel most confortable with.
 Our machines run Python, Ruby, Scala, Java, Clojure, Elixir and Nodejs.
 If you are thinking of using any other programming language please reach out to us first 🙏.

 Also if you have any problem please **open an issue**.

-Good luck and may the force be with you
+Good luck and may the force be with you.

 #### Extra points

-If you feeling creative feel free to consider any additional cases you might find interesting.
-Remember this is a bonus, focus on delivering the solution first.
+If you're feeling creative feel free to consider any additional cases you might find interesting, but remember this is a bonus; focus on delivering the solution first.